 A brief introduction to Kuopio

 The city of Kuopio, founded in 1775, is the 9th largest town in Finland.
-After the municipality of Juankoski merged with Kuopio at the beginning of 2017, the city's population rose to 118,000.
+The population of the city is approximately 119 300.
 About 600,000 people live in the city's catchment area.

 Uniquely for Finland, the Kuopio-Tahko region encompasses a vibrant city, with a diverse economy and an internationally recognised university, and one of the country's biggest year-round travel destinations within the same municipality.

 Kuopio has many well-known features and landmarks, most notably the Puijo Tower and the Market Square.

 Kuopio is also famous for a number of events, such as the Kuopio Dance Festival and the ANTI – Contemporary Art Festival.
 There is also a wide variety of things to see at the museums and theatres in Kuopio throughout the year.